Shortcodes

 #

-Renders the immediate children of the current section as a card list.
+Renders the immediate children of the current section.
 Drop it in a chapter _index.md and Hugo fills in the rest:

 Pairs nicely with the weight front-matter key for explicit ordering.